-NBEDS 2020-21 the episode must commence on the date of a service contact.
-Refer to section 6.5.1.2 ambulatory episodes of this technical specifications.
+NBEDS 2021-22 the episode must commence on the date of a service contact.
+Refer to Section 6.5.1.2 Ambulatory episodes.

 The episode of care should not be closed until care for the consumer and family has been completed.
-Single service contacts that occur outside of an episode of care should not be reported through the ABF MHC NBEDS 2020-21.
+Single service contacts that occur outside of an episode of care should not be reported through the ABF MHC NBEDS 2021-22.
 If there are a significant number of service contacts occurring, a new episode of care may be required to be opened.